Cara Learns to Talk

 Beginning to talk

 At first, counseling was hard on Cara.
 She had lied and hidden her emotions for so long that being honest felt unnatural.
-But the counselor kept showing up, kept listening, and talking to her, and it became easier and easier for Cara.
+But the counselor kept showing up, listening, and talking to her, making it easier for Cara.

 “I learned it’s ok to have feelings and to talk about them.
 I’ve been quiet for so long that now it feels good to talk.”